 Submission of Materials.
 Institutions with materials due, including but not limited to Responses and Progress Reports, are asked to review and adhere to published deadlines.
 As well, institutions are asked to follow existing protocols, providing three copies of comprehensive review materials, and two copies of Responses and Progress Reports and Plan Approval and/or Final Approval for Listing applications.
 Materials should be submitted to the National Office in hard and electronic copy (i.e., on a flash drive) by the prescribed submission deadline.
-Should questions arise regarding submission requirements, please contact Adèle-Marie Buis (email@example.com) in the National Office.
+Should questions arise regarding submission requirements, please contact NASD staff (firstname.lastname@example.org).
 An institution in need of additional time may request a six-month extension for good cause.
-Such requests should be sent to Adèle-Marie Buis (firstname.lastname@example.org).
+Such requests should be sent to NASD staff (email@example.com).

 Compliance with Standards.
 It remains important for NASD member institutions to meet the letter and spirit of the standards as appropriate—standards determined and approved by accredited institutional members that are expressed in functions which indicate to students, the public, and state/federal agencies the basic content and level of rigor expected in dance education and training, and the skills, knowledge, and competencies that students enrolled in these programs of study are expected to acquire and master.
 Although NASD standards are set in a framework which offers flexibility and provides latitude, a framework which encourages experimentation, innovation, and the development of new approaches to curricula which enables institutions to address the functions expressed in the standards and their fulfillment in various ways, many institutions are left to wonder whether their planned initiatives (i.e., new curricular programs, substantive changes) and/or newly and swiftly implemented policies will enable them to continue to adhere to applicable NASD standards.
 Should such reasonable questions arise, administrators are asked to contact the National Office staff swiftly and without hesitation.
 Though the Commission on Accreditation holds singular authority and responsibility to ascertain compliance, the National Office staff can provide information, assistance, and advice.
 Please feel free to take advantage of the assistance staff may be able to provide as you consider issues of concern and work through scenarios that not only enable the institution to address current realities but attend to NASD responsibilities.
 A list of all staff members and their responsibilities may be found on the NASD website.

 Accreditation Status in Light of Anticipated Changes.
 An institution making changes in direct response to circumstances brought about by the pandemic may wonder whether NASD will take an immediate action which could jeopardize the institution’s current accreditation status.
 It is important to remember that all NASD Commission reviews operate within an existing, established, and published system of due process—a system which opens conversations; welcomes dialogue; offers the opportunity to discuss comprehensively an institution’s initiatives and, based on these initiatives, its ongoing ability to comply with standards; and comes to conclusion only after thorough consideration of all salient information has been accomplished (see NASD Handbook 2020-21, Bylaws, Article I., Sections 3.–5.).
 It is highly recommended that potential changes be considered in light of current standards and their application.
 Institutions are reminded of the broad and creative flexibility inherent in the application of standards.
-Should an institution desire feedback regarding the potential impact of an anticipated change on the institution’s continuing ability to comply with standards, please contact Nora Hamme (email@example.com) or Paul Florek (firstname.lastname@example.org) in the National Office.
+Should an institution desire feedback regarding the potential impact of an anticipated change on the institution’s continuing ability to comply with standards, please contact NASD staff (firstname.lastname@example.org).
 Staff members can assist member institutions to consider options, possibilities, and potential outcomes.

 The Work of Volunteers.
 NASD deeply appreciates the time, energy, and expertise offered by the volunteers that participate in the accreditation review process.
 As well, it respects the positions of its volunteers and the institutions they represent and serve.
 Evaluators and consultants scheduled for on-site visits are asked to continue to make their own determinations about their abilities to serve during requested time periods as guided by existing and current personal and institutional conditions.
 Individuals are asked to 1) respond to NASD invitations to serve at their earliest possible convenience, and 2) inform NASD of any changes in previously confirmed availabilities.
-Should questions arise regarding either initial or ongoing participation as an evaluator or consultant, please contact Kathryn Omune (email@example.com) in the National Office.
+Should questions arise regarding either initial or ongoing participation as an evaluator or consultant, please contact NASD staff (email@example.com).

 As noted above, several institutions have postponed their comprehensive on-site reviews from the spring/fall of 2020 and spring of 2021 to the 2021-2022 academic year and beyond.
 This will result in an uptick in the number of visits to be scheduled and conducted over the next several years.
 Provided that concerns and prohibitions as they relate to the pandemic abate and the safety of all remain guiding considerations in the forefront of decision-making, NASD graciously asks that evaluators invited to serve as on-site team members consider the possibility of accepting more than one invitation in a single academic year.
 This high level of participation on the part of the representatives in NASD’s corps of volunteers will assist NASD as it continues its work to serve and support its members and applicant institutions.

 Expenses.
 Evaluators and consultants who have incurred expenses as a result of on-site reviews are asked to submit their expense forms with receipts for reimbursement at the earliest possible time, in particular noting the address to which the reimbursement should be directed.
 Please note that expense submissions, including the expense form and associated receipts, may be submitted to NASD electronically for expedited service.
 Evaluators and consultants holding airline tickets for travel to conduct visits that are now postponed are asked to work directly with the airlines to rebook arrangements or receive reimbursements if/as possible.
-Should questions arise regarding expenses, please contact Tracy Maraney (firstname.lastname@example.org) in the National Office.
+Should questions arise regarding expenses, please contact NASD staff (firstname.lastname@example.org).